Email Us : info@registrationguru.in | Call us now: +91-9811536872

 Filed under Sections 139(4A), 139(4B), 139(4C), 139(4D)

-ITR 7 is used by businesses required to file returns under Sections 139(4A), 139(4B), 139(4C), or 139(4D).
+Sections 139(4A), 139(4B), 139(4C), or 139(4D) must be followed when filing returns for businesses using ITR 7.
 These include charitable trusts, political parties, universities, research institutions, and other institutions eligible for income tax exemption.

 ✅ Salaried Employees: